Jesus Stands Alone

 or fit Him into their schedule on their terms.

 As the time drew near for Jesus’ earthly ministry to come to its full purpose, Jesus sought to prepare his three key disciples, Peter, James and John.
 They seem to have been the most spiritually sensitive of the Twelve.
-About eight days earlier, Peter had confessed that Jesus was the Christ, and Jesus had tried to explain to the disciples about His upcoming death and resurrection.
+When there were special occasions of the faith, About eight days earlier, Peter had confessed that Jesus was the Christ, and Jesus had tried to explain to the disciples about His upcoming death and resurrection.
 In the same conversation, Jesus had said that there were people in their number who would not taste death until they had seen the kingdom of God.
 Jesus also sad in that same conversation that people would be judged on the basis of their loyalty to Him.
 It is from that background that Jesus asked Peter, James and John to go with him up the mountain to pray.
 It was Jesus’ habit to go to a secluded area for his private time of prayer.

 As Jesus prayed, a spectacular thing happened, something quite out of this world, to use a common phrase, but in this instance a true one.
 Jesus’ face changed before their eyes, and His clothing became dazzling white.
 Then, Moses and Elijah appeared.
 They talked with Jesus about His “departure.”
 Meanwhile, the three disciples were heavy with sleep.
 One wonders how they could be sleepy at such a dramatic time.
 Perhaps it was the intensity of their experience.
 We weren’t there, so we are in no position to judge.
 They recovered enough, however, for Peter to offer an opinion.
 Peter gave what seemed a logical response.
 He suggested that they build three places of worship, one for Moses, one for Elijah and one for Jesus.